jks918/startupinvestments/README.md

 2. I obtained a spreadsheet of Crunchbase’s startup investment data through Kaggle with the goal of analyzing startups by the amount raised to see where investors were putting their money.
 The data available is from 2014.

-3. I then analyzed my data using the Pandas library in Python.
+3. I then analyzed my data using Python libraries (Pandas, NumPy, Matplotlib) in a Jupyter notebook.

 ## Overview of Startup Investing
 Investments are made in the early stages of a startup and additional investments are made at several succeeding rounds.
 Investors are essentially “buying a piece of the company with their investment” in exchange for equity, which entails both partial ownership of the startup and rights to any future profits (Fundersclub).
 A brief breakdown of the rounds is described below: